 Every object's fields start out as null.
 By the time the constructor finishes executing, the @NonNull fields have been set to a different value.
 Your code can suffer a NullPointerException when using a @NonNull field, if your code uses the field during initialization.
 The Nullness Checker prevents this problem by warning you anytime that you may be accessing an uninitialized field.
 This check is useful because it prevents errors in your code.
 However, the analysis can be confusing to understand.
-If you wish to disable the initialization checks, pass the command-line argument -AsuppressWarnings=uninitialized when running the Nullness Checker.
-You will no longer get a guarantee of no null pointer exceptions, but you can still use the Nullness Checker to find most of the null pointer problems in your code.
+If you wish to disable the initialization checks, see Section 3.8.8.